Model Selection for Treatment Choice: Penalized Welfare Maximization: Computational Details

 \subsection{Simulation Details}

-We describe how we compute each $\hat{G}_{n,k}$ to solve PWM over threshold allocations on $d$ covariates.
+We describe a MILP to compute each $\hat{G}_{n,k}$ over threshold allocations on $d$ covariates.
 Define $x$ to be a $(d+1)$-dimensional vector where $x = (1, x^{(1)}, x^{(2)}, ..., x^{(d)})$, with the last $d$ components denoting the $d$ covariates, and suppose $x \in [0,1]^{d+1}$, which is the case in the simulation design.
-We define the threshold $\beta_k$ on covariate $x^{(k)}$ to be a $(d+1)$-dimensional vector such that the first component is in $[-1,1]$, all other components other than the $(k+1)$st are zero, and the $(k+1)$st component is one of $\{1,-1\}$.
-To compute $\hat{G}_{n,k}$ we compute a series of mixed-integer linear programs (MILPs).
-Let $A \subseteq \{1,2,...,d\}$ denote the subset of ``active" covariates, then the optimization problem that solves for threshold allocations over the set of covariates $A$ modifies the MILP described in \cite{kt2015} for ``Multiple Linear Index Rules":
+We define the threshold $\beta_k$ on covariate $x^{(k)}$ to be a $(d+1)$-dimensional vector such that the first component is in $[-1,1]$, all other components other than the $(k+1)$st are zero, and the $(k+1)$st component is one of $\{-1, 0, 1\}$.
+Let $A = \{1,2,...,d\}$ index the dimension of the threshold.
+We modify the MILP described in \cite{kt2015} for ``Multiple Linear Index Rules":

-The last three constraints impose that $\beta_a$ satisfies the conditions of a threshold as stated above, and can be formulated into a MILP by adding auxiliary variables.
-Again we require an appropriately chosen constant $c$ to implement a set of big-M constraints, but in this case the choice is straightforward: $c = d+2$ will suffice since this guarantees that $c > x_i'\beta_a$ for any possible $x_i$ and $\beta_a$, by construction. $\hat{G}_{n,k}$ is computed by solving this problem over all subsets $A$ such that $|A| = k-1$, and choosing the allocation that results in the highest value of the objective function.
-This brute-force method involves solving ${d \choose k-1}$ MILPs, which could be computationally prohibitive for large $d$.
-In our testing, computation of $\hat{G}_{n,k}$ for eight covariates, with $n = 500$ and $k = 5$ took 15 minutes on a 2012 Macbook Pro.
+The constraints serve the following roles: the first two constraints enforce the assignment of observations to treatment, the next two constraints enforce part of the structure of the threshold allocation, the fifth constraint specifies that only $k$ thresholds can be used, and the three subsequent constraints enforce this.
+Again we require an appropriately chosen constant $c$ to implement a set of big-M constraints, but in this case the choice is straightforward: $c = d+2$ will suffice since this guarantees that $c > x_i'\beta_a$ for any possible $x_i$ and $\beta_a$, by construction.

+\begin{remark} Solving the above program for the simulation design of Appendix \ref{sec:simulations} with a sample size of $2000$ took approximately one hour and fifteen minutes on a 2018 iMac.
+In practice, the solution of this MILP could potentially be further optimized using the improvements developed in \cite{bertsimas2016} and \cite{chen2016}.
+Alternatively, careful implementation of a direct parameter search could also considered: see for example the work in \cite{zhou2018} using a tree-based policy class. \end{remark}